Estimate Time6 min

 Here's some good news: Your Social Security payment is about to go up next year.
 Here's the bad news: Your tax bill may rise along with it.

 The annual increase to the Social Security payments, called the cost-of-living adjustment, or COLA, is typically announced in October.
-This year's increase is more modest than last year's, but it could help ease the pain of continuing inflation for many retirees struggling with rising costs for everything from gas to groceries.
+This year's increase of 2.5% is more modest than increases in the past 2 years, but it could help ease the pain of continuing inflation for many retirees struggling with rising costs.

 The COLA can be a helpful boost to your retirement income when inflation is running high.
 But the increase may also call for some additional tax planning.
 Here's why, plus some tips on how to manage the potential consequences of this upcoming raise.